aws-samples/dynamic-sagemaker-pipelines-framework/README.md

 ### How do I define a training orchestration in a configuration? ###
 Create a model level root folder in the repo root(ref. lgbm) Create a conf/conf.yaml.
-The following breaks down sections of the conf. the pattern entrypoint picks up all conf.yaml files in model level folders and spins up Sagemaker Pipelines for those.
+The following breaks down sections of the conf.
+- [ ] TODO modify this description to add anchor conf, modelDomainConfigFilePath settings for single and multi-model This pattern entrypoint picks up all conf.yaml files in model level folders and spins up Sagemaker Pipelines for those.

  * **_conf_**:
     This section contains the two main set of configurations for components of the models being trained(models) and details of the trainig pipeline(sagemakerPipeline).